IlyaKotomin/NBUCurrencyRates/README.md

 ## Class Overview: `NBUGrabber`

-This repository contains a service class for fetching currency rates from the National Bank of Ukraine (NBU) API.
+A service class for fetching currency rates from the National Bank of Ukraine (NBU) API.
 The `NBUGrabber` class is responsible for making HTTP requests to the NBU API and deserializing the response into a list of currency rate objects.

 ### Namespace